They Don’t Pay Me to Worry, Thomas Roach

 Project Origins

-This project was created by Chicago Illinois artist Elaine Luther in 2021, as she explored labour, domestic labour, and unpaid caring work.
-Expanding in the last three years, the project has now had multiple exhibits and many of the pieces submitted by artists across the United States will soon appear in a book.
+This project was created by Chicago Illinois artist Elaine Luther in 2021, as she explored labour, domestic labour, and unpaid caring work and was undertaken by Jennie and Shamina with permission.

 Learn more about the project so far at elainelutherart.com and see the gallery of finished time cards here